opencog/learn/Theory-Notes.md

 examples of thinking and reasoning; and the LLM's can emulate this, but only up to an extent.
 The blurriness problem results in confused thinking, and sometimes complete logical short-circuits, break-downs.
-The LLM perceives a homotopic defomration from one state to another when there is none. it perceives two pieces of software as hving equivalent function, when they don't.
-It perceives a solution of a Sudoku puzzle, when one of the constrins is clearly violated.
+The LLM perceives a homotopic deformation from one state to another when there is none. it perceives two pieces of software as having equivalent function, when they don't.
+It perceives a solution of a Sudoku puzzle, when one of the constrains is clearly violated.
 This is the "blurriness" issue.

 Thus, we have identified several things:
 * NNs offer very powerful representational systems that can discern structure in nature in an effective, efficient and fast manner.
-* The vectorized nature of NN's has three obvious shortfals: blurriness, memory and reasoning.
+* The vectorized nature of NN's has three obvious shortfalls: blurriness, memory and reasoning.

 Recapping: